google/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

 For the `-key` flag use the key created earlier and stored in the media.key file.
 However, when entering it on the command line, be sure you've removed its whitespace.
 For the `-key_id` flag repeat the key value.

-> **Note:** Technically, the key ID is supposed to be either the first 8 OR the
-> first 16 hex digits of the key.
-Since packager requires the key to be 16
-> digits and does not allow a 32 digit key, both flags use the same value.

     packager \
       input=myvideo.mp4,stream=audio,output=glocka.m4a \